-As a result, it is advised that given minor defects, a specific fire door inspection is undertaken to specify what action is required.
+As a result, given minor defects, a specific fire door inspection is to be undertaken to specify what actions are required.

 20.2.
 Is the fire resistance of doors to meter cupboards/store rooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices?
 Describe the standard and condition of door sets?